 i.
 It is not selectively given to a key, influential person, clearly with the intention of directly influencing them.

 j.
 It is not above a certain excessive value, as pre-determined by the company’s compliance manager (usually in excess of Rs1000).

-5.3 Where it is inappropriate to decline the offer of a gift (i.e. when meeting with an individual of a certain religion/culture who may take offence), the gift may be accepted so long as it is declared to the compliance manager, who will assess the circumstances.
+5.3 Where it is inappropriate to decline the offer of a gift (i.e. when meeting with an individual of a certain religion/culture who may take offense), the gift may be accepted so long as it is declared to the compliance manager, who will assess the circumstances.

-5.4 [COMPANY NAME] recognises that the practice of giving and receiving business gifts varies between countries, regions, cultures, and religions, so definitions of what is acceptable and not acceptable will inevitably differ for each.
+5.4 [COMPANY NAME] recognizes that the practice of giving and receiving business gifts varies between countries, regions, cultures, and religions, so definitions of what is acceptable and not acceptable will inevitably differ for each.

 5.6 The intention behind a gift being given/received should always be considered.
 If there is any uncertainty, the advice of the compliance manager should be sought.

 [COMPANY NAME] does not accept and will not make any form of facilitation payments of any nature.
 We recognize that facilitation payments are a form of bribery that involves expediting or facilitating the performance of a public official for a routine governmental action.
 We recognize that they tend to be made by low-level officials with the intention of securing or speeding up the performance of a certain duty or action.

 5.8 [COMPANY NAME] does not allow kickbacks to be made or accepted.
 We recognize that kickbacks are typically made in exchange for a business favor or advantage.